Keyboard shortcuts

 }

-Here the scanned text of the token is accessed using the method text of the Token type that was imported from the parol_runtimecrate.
-This text is then parsed into an u32 type and finally wrapped into a Numbertype which is a newtype for u32.
+Here, the scanned text of the token is accessed using the text method of the Token type from parol_runtime.
+The text is parsed into a u32 and wrapped in a Number newtype.

-By implementing TryFrom traits for your user type you can integrate them easily into the parse process.
+By implementing TryFrom traits for your user types, you can easily integrate them into the parse process.